 As well as this, the Azure AD Audit logs are a useful source for tracing and troubleshooting registration details.
 These two activities are good indicators of success during Azure MFA registration:

 - User registered all required security info

-- Optionally includes self-service password reset in the full version of Azure MFA, with on-premise support
+And finally, reporting and auditing are available to track and troubleshoot.
+And it optionally includes self-service password reset.
+In the full version of Azure MFA, with on-premise support.